FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_06.md

 - Goal: use the fewest PCs that retain the relevant structure while avoiding noise/overfit.
 - For data visualization, only a few are needed.
-- TO adjustment for stratification, the right number is data-dependent.
+- To adjustment for stratification, the right number is data-dependent.
 - Inspect explained variance / scree plot and add PCs until major structure is captured.
   ![bg right:50% w:600](./images/pca5.png)